Shopko: 2010s

 In 2012, a decade after it spun off from Shopko, Pamida merged with Shopko; all Pamida stores were rebranded as Shopko Hometown stores.
 The total cost for the remodel was estimated at $80 million.

 Later in 2012, W. Paul Jones resigned from the company's top post and Mike Bettiga took over as interim CEO.

 In 2013, Peter McMahon was named Shopko's new CEO.

 In 2015, due to bankruptcy, Shopko acquired 20 ALCO Stores locations with the plan of converting them to Hometown locations.
 Shopko also changed its slogan to "The Stuff that Counts".

 Late in 2016, Shopko closed four stores due to poor sales but also opened one in Ely, Nevada.

 In November 2016 Shopko launched its first credit card.

 In late 2016 and early 2017 the firm also remodeled its larger stores to include some groceries, with limited frozen and perishable goods (mainly frozen pizza and dairy products).

 Chapter 11 and liquidation

-On December 4, 2018 Shopko confirmed that they were closing 39 stores.
+On December 4, 2018 Shopko confirmed that it was closing 39 stores.
 The following day, Bloomberg reported that Sun Capital had failed to find a buyer for Shopko and that the capital partners found a Chapter 11 situation increasingly likely.